sclorg/s2i-nodejs-container/14-minimal/README.md

 To use the Node.js image in a Dockerfile, follow these steps:

-#### 1. Pull a base builder image to build on
+#### 1. Pull the base builder and minimal runtime images

 ```
 podman pull ubi8/nodejs-14
+podman pull ubi8/nodejs-14-minimal
 ```

-An UBI image `ubi8/nodejs-14` is used in this example.
-This image is usable and freely redistributable under the terms of the UBI End User License Agreement (EULA).
+The UBI images `ubi8/nodejs-14` and `ubi8/nodejs-14-minimal` that are used in this example are both usable and freely redistributable under the terms of the UBI End User License Agreement (EULA).
 See more about UBI at [UBI FAQ](https://developers.redhat.com/articles/ubi-faq).

 #### 2. Pull an application code